AkashWorld/Multithreading-Experiments/problem_2/readme.md

 # Parallel Minimum Spanning Tree

 Benchmarks of a minimum spanning tree algorithm (Prims).
 The implementation is done in the Rust Programming Language.
-The graph that the algorithm works on is implemented as an adjency list.
-Due to the limited implementation of a pariority queue in the standard rust library, a custom minimum heap was implemented to allow for quick lookup and heapify operations.
+The graph that the algorithm works on is implemented as an adjacency list.
+Due to the limited implementation of a priority queue in the standard rust library, a custom minimum heap was implemented to allow for quick lookup and heapify operations.
 The parallelization of the algorithm is done at the inner for-loop (neighbor querying).
 The computation with the parallel algorithm is not CPU-bound, rather is is contention bound.
-Further explanation, analysis, and restrictions are explained in the problem [WriteUp.pdf](./writeup.pdf).
+Further explanation, analysis, and restrictions are explained in the [writeup.pdf](./writeup.pdf).

 ### Prerequisites